Dynamical deconfinement transition driven by density of excitations

 \textbf{Quench dynamics}: We initialize our states as a thermal density matrix $\hat{\rho}_{\beta}(t=0) \propto e^{-\beta \hat{H}_0}$, where $\beta$ represents the inverse temperature and the initial Hamiltonian $\hat{H}_0$ has a zero magnetic field.
-The initial states evolve in real time with the post-quench Hamiltonian $\hat{\rho}_{\beta}(t+dt) \propto \text{Tr}\big[\hat{\rho}_{\beta}(t)e^{-i dt \hat{H}}\big]$ (see figure \ref{fig:schematic_quench_protocol}).
+The initial states evolve in real time with the post-quench Hamiltonian $\hat{\rho}_{\beta}(t+dt) = e^{-i dt \hat{H}}\hat{\rho}_{\beta}(t)e^{i dt \hat{H}}$ (see figure \ref{fig:schematic_quench_protocol}).
 The post-quench Hamiltonian parameters are selected to reside within the strongly confined regime \cite{LRIM_CONF_1,LRIM_CONF_2}.
 The thermal state is simulated as a mixed density matrix in a locally purified form \cite{fintem1,fintem2}.
 We begin at an infinite temperature, that is, $\beta = 0$ where the state is maximally entangled and has a trivial representation as the matrix product density operator (MPDO)\cite{fintem1}.
-We obtain subsequent finite temperature states by the imaginary time evolution of the maximally mixed state \cite{SeeSupplementalMaterial}.
+We obtain subsequent finite temperature states by the imaginary time evolution of the maximally mixed state.
 The thermal states realized as MPDO are then evolved in real time.
-We employ a two-site time dependent variational algorithm (TDVP) \cite{TDVP_one,TDVP_two} with second order integration scheme for both imaginary and real time evolution of MPDO \cite{SeeSupplementalMaterial}.
-The elementary excitations during real-time dynamics are domain wall kinks, which propagate through the system in real time spreading correlation.
-Consequently, kink density emerges as a natural order parameter for investigating confinement and its impact on correlation propagation within the system \cite{LRIM_CONF_1, LRIM_CONF_2, LRIM_CONF_expt, SR_conf}.
+We employ a two-site time dependent variational algorithm (TDVP) \cite{TDVP_one,TDVP_two} with second order integration scheme for both imaginary and real time evolution of MPDO.
+(See Appendix) for further details on the numerical simulation.

+The elementary excitations of the dynamics are domain wall kinks, which propagate through the system in real time spreading correlation.
+Consequently, kink density emerges as a suitable order parameter for investigating confinement and its impact on correlation propagation within the system \cite{LRIM_CONF_1, LRIM_CONF_2, LRIM_CONF_expt, SR_conf}.
 Specifically, it is defined as

-quantifying the number of nearest neighbor kinks within the system.
-The initial state is represented by a mixed thermal density matrix, with the average kink density ranging from $0.5$ at infinite temperature (corresponding to a maximally mixed state) to $0$ at lower temperatures (\cite{SeeSupplementalMaterial}.
+and quantifies the number of nearest neighbor kinks within the system.
+The initial state is represented by a mixed thermal density matrix, with the average kink density ranging from $0.5$ at infinite temperature (corresponding to a maximally mixed state) to $0$ at lower temperatures (see Appendix).
 Therefore, the parameter $\beta$ serves as a tuning parameter to precisely control the initial state of the system with varying kink densities.